crowdfavorite-mirrors/wp-email-pick-up/README.txt

 This plugin allow you create simple and powerful landing pages with email capture form.
 Will be useful to promote your products, "Coming soon" pages and create multiple subscribers lists for your newsletters.

+Also this plugin is integrated with [INinbox](http://www.ininbox.com/ "ininbox.com")

 **Features:**

 * Easy and flexible
 * Shortcode ready
 * User-friendly interface integrated in WordPress Visual Editor
+* Integrated with INinbox
 * Fully customizable
 * CSV Export
 * Multiple subscribers lists